Geborgen/nordic-souls/README.md

 ### Starting Up

-- Open the installation folder and open `ModOrganizer.exe`.
-- Make sure the dropdown box on the right is set to `Play Nordic Souls [SKSE]` and run it.
+Open the installation folder and open `ModOrganizer.exe`.
+Make sure the dropdown box on the right is set to `Play Nordic Souls [SKSE]` and run it.

+> [!TIP]
-- You can create a desktop shortcut in the shortcuts dropdown.
+> You can create a desktop shortcut in the shortcuts dropdown.

+> [!CAUTION]
-- **Do not launch the game through Steam.
-This will launch vanilla Skyrim.**
+> Do not launch the game through Steam.
+This will launch vanilla Skyrim.

+> [!CAUTION]
-- **Do not "unlock" MO2 when the game is running.
-This will cause various issues within the game.**
+> Do not "unlock" MO2 when the game is running.
+This will cause various issues within the game.

 #### Controls